Here's a super quick guide to what traders are talking about this morning

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about before markets open on the final day of a wild trading week.
+Via Dave Lutz at JonesTrading, here’s what traders are talking about before markets open on Friday.

-Good Morning, and Happy Friday!
-US Futures are giving some back early, with the S&P off 1% after recording a 6.5% 2day surge, as the Jackson Hole symposium kicks off.
-European markets are weaker, with the DAX off 1% with major sector in the red — led by a 1% drop in Consumer Discretionary shares.
-FTSE is outperforming tho, as British Confidence came in the highest in 15years into their 3day weekend in London.
-Unfortunately for us traders, Equity volumes are in collapse today, with then DAX trading 50% of its week average.
-Over in Asia — the Shanghai climbs 5% on the “expectation of further easing measures from government and regulatory agencies (China’s Pension fund is doubling investing 2x anticipated)” – Only 11 stocks fell as 944 rose – Unlike on Thursday, however, the gain was led by small-cap stocks rather than state-backed blue-chips.
-Japan rose 3% on Friday following a number of positive economic readings — and every major index in Asia rose except Hong Kong — which finished down 1%.
+Good morning!
+US Futures are starting firmly in the red, with names like GE, AAPL, FB, BAC, DIS all off 1%+, but small cap strength has the futures off overnight lows.
+Our London desk notes the Wild swings in Europe — The DAX opening down 3%, rallying back to unchanged, and now rolling back over.
+We do have Options expiry shenanigans going on today, but the turnover in German stocks is running 2x normal as every sector is under pressure, notably those exporters into China as manufacturing data from Beijing showed output had fallen to a 77-month low fuelling concerns of further deceleration — hitting Euro shares for their biggest weekly fall this year.
+Over in Asia, China stocks tumble post-PMI release — China’s Shanghai Composite fell 4.3% today but the crucial 3,500 level, widely seen as a floor that triggers support from the authorities, was defended in the final minutes of trading FT reports – Japan’s Nikkei 225 slid 3%, Australia’s S&P/ASX 200 lost 1.4% and South Korea’s Kospi dropped 2% on renewed tensions with Pyongyang as North Korea ordered troops to a “state of war”

-The US 10YY is sharply lower, and testing yesterday’s lows — as a strong bid has developed for Bunds and treasuries early.
-That said, the Hawks smell in control as the “Policy Sensitive” 2YY is in the green and near 2015 peaks — while the Fed Funds are up again, now showing a 30% chance of lift in a few weeks.
-The Greenback is higher as it is making gains against Yen early, but those commodity currencies are all having a decent day — and the Euro is seeing a bit of short-covering as EU Money supply leaps.
-The higher $US is a headwind for commodities, but there is little give-back from yesterday’s gains — Metals are mostly bid, led by a 50bp pop in Gold — whgile focus remains on the Energy Complex.
-Brent and WTI are off small, losing 40bp despite Oil’s biggest jump in 6+years yesterday.
-Softs are all higher, while Natty is gaining 1%+ – so the short-cover in XOP/OIH may continue today.
+Sharp Asian and European demand drove the yield on the US10Y down below 2.05% in early trade — and continues to feel US and German Equities are moving in sync with their Sovs.
+The DXY continues to get clubbed against the majors — notable Yen and Euro as massive carry-trades get unwound as books de-lever further.
+EM currencies that are commodity sensitive, China exposed and currently have political difficulties were getting whacked again this AM, but Gold remains in rally mode and Precious metals miners are the one group really gaining favour on the FTSE.
+Other “industrial” metals like Copper and Silver are under pressure, and that Energy complex remains nasty — Natty off 1%, Gasoline 1.6% and WTI and Brent showing no bounce as U.S. oil prices headed for their eighth consecutive week of falls on Friday, the longest losing streak since 1986.

 Business Insider Emails & Alerts